 Sun worshippers are urged to stop sunbathing, avoid the sun between 10 a.m. and 4 p.m. (when the sun's rays are most damaging), and use broad-spectrum sunscreens.
 And when you are on the beach, sit under an umbrella or some other shaded protection from the sun.

-The most common scams in Florida involved debt collection, identity theft and imposter scams.
+Among the most common scams in Florida are debt collection, identity theft and imposter scams.
 The latter is a particular scourge for older folks who might become more susceptible to deception as they age and cognitive skills decline.
 Scammers take on many guises, from romantic interests to government officials, in an attempt to talk would-be victims out of their money and personal information.
 And the stakes get higher the older you get.
-The median fraud loss for all victims is $429, but that figure rises to $621 for victims ages 70 to 79 and $1,092 for victims 80 and older.

 The best expert advice: Hang up or hit delete if a stranger calls or emails out of the blue asking you to verify information about your bank account, credit cards, Social Security benefits, Medicare coverage, tax returns and so on.
 It's a scam.